goncalo-oliveira/channels/README.md

 ### Ready-made Adapters

-In addition to the abstract `ChannelAdapter<T>` adapter, you have a few more ready-made adapters that you can use.
+In addition to the abstract `ChannelAdapter<T>` adapter, you have a few ready-made adapters that you can use.

 | Adapter                 | Target       | Description                                        |
 |-------------------------|--------------|----------------------------------------------------|